AzizBgBoss/TerrariaDS/README.md

 - Add crimson/corruption.
 - Support for maps with more height (limit is 64 for now).
 - Add breaking animation.
+- Organize my messy code and split it to many files, won't change anything but will make it easier to add features.

 ## Planed Features for the future:
 - Multiplayer support.